SIM Swap Attack: How Scammers Steal Your Number and Your Accounts

 How SIM swap fraud occurs through a SIM card change

-A simple version usually looks like this:
+A typical run looks like this:

 Why SIM swapping breaks multi-factor authentication